cawalch/aejo/src/example/README.md

 # Example App

-A basic app demostrating how to build an API using AEJO
+A basic app demonstrating how to build an API using AEJO

 ## Running